oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 ### update

-Edit a specific marketing activity record.
+The **update** action edits a specific marketing activity record.

-The updated record is returned in the response.
+The updated record is returned in response.

 {@inheritdoc}

 {@request:json_api}

 Example:

 `</admin/api/marketingactivities/1>`